-The Company's financial instruments measured at amortized cost approximate their fair values.
-The carrying value of lease liabilities approximates fair value due to being discounted with a rate of interest that approximates market rates.
+The Company's financial instruments, with the exception of cash and cash equivalents approximate their fair values.
+Cash and cash equivalents under the fair value hierarchy is based on Level 1 quoted prices in active markets for identical assets or liabilities.
+The carrying value of lease liabilities approximates its fair value due to being discounted with a rate of interest that approximates market rates.